Tiffany Crews Loris

 Ms. Loris is an experienced trial attorney with over 5 years experience as an Assistant State Attorney in Brevard County.
 During her time as a prosecutor, she prosecuted a wide range of criminal offenses.
 These included DUI, DUI manslaughter, theft, burglary, homicide, drug trafficking and other drug offenses, domestic violence assault and battery, stalking, aggravated battery, violation of probation, juvenile crimes, and other complex felony litigation.

 18th Judicial Circuit Grievance Committee of the Florida Bar - South Brevard

-Ms. Loris recently joined the 18th Judicial Circuit Grievance Committee of the Florida Bar for South Brevard.
+Ms. Loris has served two terms as a member of the 18th Judicial Circuit Grievance Committee of the Florida Bar for South Brevard.
 The grievance committed investigates complaints against Florida lawyers to determine if probable cause exists to believe that unprofessional conduct has occurred.